18F/methods/_methods/card-sorting.md

 ---
 layout: card
 title: Card sorting
+description: A categorization exercise in which participants divide concepts into different groups based on their
 category: Validate
 what: A categorization exercise in which participants divide concepts into different groups based on their understanding of those concepts.
 why: To create content structures that are user-informed and intuitive.